wrightben/math/1 - Statistics - General/probability/permutations/README.md

 #### Purpose

-Knowing the value of nPr does not tell you what the permutations are.
 This code produces a string of permutations for a range between (a..[b..z]).

 #### Practical Applications